ElektraInitiative/libelektra/src/plugins/xerces/README.md

 - CMake 3.6 or a copy of `FindXercesC.cmake` in
   `/usr/share/cmake-3.0/Modules/`

-To include this plugin in a homebrew installation run `brew install elektra --with-dep-plugins`
+To include this plugin in a homebrew installation run `brew tap elektrainitiative/elektra` followed by `brew install elektrainitiative/elektra/elektra --with-xerces`

 ## Limitations